Azure/Enterprise-Scale/README.md

 Not all enterprises adopt Azure in the same way, so the Enterprise-Scale architecture may vary between customers.
 Ultimately, the technical considerations and design recommendations of the Enterprise-Scale architecture may lead to different trade-offs based on the customer's scenario.
 Some variation is expected, but if core recommendations are followed, the resulting target architecture will put the customer on a path to sustainable scale.

-The reference implementations in this repository is intended to support Enterprise-Scale Azure adoption by taking learnings from previous engineering engagements and provide architecture design pattern.
+The reference implementations in this repository are intended to support Enterprise-Scale Azure adoption by taking learnings from previous engineering engagements and provide architecture design pattern.

 ## Conditions for success